Multisegmented polymers via step-growth and RAFT miniemulsion polymerization†

 We report a method to efficiently prepare multisegmented polymers via a combination of step-growth (SG) and reversible addition-fragmentation chain transfer (RAFT) polymerization.
 Initially, a SG-macroRAFT agent featuring several trithiocarbonate moieties distributed along the chain is synthesized by a catalyst-free Diels–Alder (DA) SG polymerization at ambient temperature.
 The SG-macroRAFT agent is subsequently employed as a multi RAFT transfer agent in a miniemulsion polymerization, yielding multisegmented polymers (up to Mn = 100 000 g mol−1) confined in spherical nanoparticles (approx. 100 nm).
 We establish critical parameters such as the influence of the SG-macroRAFT agent composition and the hydrophilic nature of the initiator on the formation of the multisegmented polymer.
 Herein, we employed styrene as a model monomer, yet this platform technology can be readily translated to other vinylic monomers.

-- This article is part of the themed collections: Polymer Chemistry Recent HOT Articles and Synthetic Methodologies for Complex Macromolecular Structures
+- This article is part of the themed collection: Synthetic Methodologies for Complex Macromolecular Structures